Applications for the January 2027 cohort close November 2, 2026.

 Learning Objectives

-Throughout your time as a student in the MLIS@Denver program from Morgridge College, you will learn to identify and respond to the current information challenges and opportunities of your field.
-Upon graduation, you’ll be prepared to:
+Throughout your time as a student, you will learn to identify and respond to the current information challenges and opportunities of your field.
+Upon graduation, you’ll walk away with the skills outlined below.

-• critique and construct library, archive and information science research
+- Critique and apply library and information science research

 Through group-based learning sessions, personal mentorship from dedicated faculty and guided real-world experiences, you will learn to effectively connect people to information and expand users’ understanding in community and global settings.